What is brain injury?

 In cases of severe and very severe head injuries, the symptoms can include, loss of consciousness, seizures and convulsions, persistent headaches, persistent nausea, poor or loss of coordination, profound confusion, paralysis, numbness, agitation and aggressive social behaviour, and coma.

-Visible recovery usually occurs in the first six months or so and the injured person can usually continue to make improvement for two years, and sometime even longer.
+Visible recovery usually occurs in the first six months or so and the injured person can usually continue to make improvement for two years, and sometimes even longer.